ikding/pycon_2017/README.md

 * Declarative: SQL-like
 * Imperative: Pandas like
 * Vega: itself is a declarative specifications for visualizations, built on D3. (write JSON)
-* Vega-lite: a simpler declarative speficiation aimed at statistical visualization
+* Vega-lite: a simpler declarative specification aimed at statistical visualization
 * Altair: a Python API that creates Vega-lite JSON specifications
 * Coming in Altair 2.0: includes a grammar of interaction